Fast, reliable COVID-19 testing

 Contact us to discuss the tailoring of educational and marketing materials to suit your company's needs, plus special organization pricing.Contact us

 Legal Disclaimer: COVID-19 tests offered by JDP have not been reviewed by the FDA, but they are being offered by JDP’s participating national labs in accordance with the public health emergency guidance issued by the FDA on March 16, 2020.
+The Molecular Tests have not been subjected to the FDA’s full approval or clearance process, but instead have received an “Emergency Use Authorization” by the FDA.
 Any results received are for informational purposes only and do not constitute a medical diagnosis.

 The COVID-19 Serology Antibody Test Serology is not intended as a primary diagnostic test for COVID-19 and should not be used as the sole basis for a diagnosis nor assurance of immunity.
 The serology testing provides evidence that a patient has likely been exposed to the SARS-CoV-2 virus.
 Positive results may be due to past or present infection with non-SARS-CoV-2 coronavirus strains, such as coronavirus HKU1, NL63, OC43, or 229E.
 The IgG serologic assay is qualitative and reported as positive, negative, or equivocal.
 The test does not provide an antibody titer (i.e., quantitative assessment of the amount of antibodies present).
 SARS-CoV-2 Antibody IgG is not offered as a panel or profile.